South Africa Wine, Cape Town, and Bush Safari

 This tour includes:

-• Three nights in Stellenbosch
+- Three nights in Stellenbosch

-• Two nights in Cape Town
+- Two nights in Cape Town

-• Three nights in Plettenberg Bay
+- Three nights in Franschhoek

-• Three nights in Kariega Game Reserve
+- Three nights in Kariega Game Reserve

-• Six game drives
+- Six game drives

-• Breakfast each morning
+- Breakfast each morning

-• Most dinners
+- Most dinners

-• Admission to sites, tastings, and attractions as indicated
+- Admission to sites, tastings, and attractions as indicated

-• Air-conditioned motor coach transportation throughout
+- Air-conditioned motor coach transportation throughout

-• Services of a local guide
+- Services of a local guide

 What’s not included:

-• Some meals
+- Some meals

-• Gratuities
+- Gratuities

-• Items of a personal nature
+- Items of a personal nature

 Pricing

-Itinerary-Two from which to choose
+Daily Itinerary- from which to choose

 Once we’ve met our guide and driver, we’ll be on our way to the hotel.
 Given that it’s a bit early to check in and we’d like to get on a local schedule as soon as possible, we’ll stop en-route for a wine tasting and light lunch.
+We’ll arrive in Stellenbosch by 3:30 with dinner planned this evening at 6:00 PM near the hotel.
+Overnight Stellenbosch (LD)

 We’ll be on the first ferry to Robben Island this morning for a tour of the museum and prison complex known primarily for its association with Nelson Mandela.
 After an introductory tour of the island, you’ll have a tour of the prison with either a former guard or prisoner as your guide of the complex.

-DAY 8: Saturday, January 18 / Thursday, January 30
+DAY 8: Thursday, January 27

-Your first full safari day begins with an early morning wake up call for the morning game drive.
+Your first safari day begins with an early morning wake up call for the morning game drive.
 We return to the lodge in late morning for a big breakfast, followed by free time.
 Lunch is served shortly afternoon noon.
 Your afternoon game time takes place just before dinner.
 Most of the action in the preserve takes place in the morning or late afternoon/early evening.
 Dinner takes place at the lodge later this evening.
 Overnight Ukhozi Lodge (BLD)

 Today is similar to the previous safari day.
 There are two game drives offered each day.
 You may choose to opt out of one or more.
 It’s almost a guarantee that the one time you stay back is the one where you get to see lions up close.
 I speak from experience on this.
 Overnight Ukhozi Lodge (BLD)